Such a beautiful name. I’ve loved it since I first saw the name as part of our family history, although that first time was in such a sad context.

 There was a great amount of confusion surrounding who Andreas Kirsch married, and for good reason.

-The church records show that the Andreas born in 1772 and married to Margaretha Elisabetha Koehler died before 1821.
+The church records show that the Andreas married to Margaretha Elisabetha Koehler died before 1821.
 Andreas’ wife’s name is again confirmed by the 1829 marriage record, followed by discovering Andreas’ own 1819 death record.

-However, a now deceased cousin and long-time researcher, Irene, showed the coup[le as Johannes Andreas Kirsch married to Anna Margaretha Koob.
+However, a now deceased cousin and long-time researcher, Irene, showed the couple as Johannes Andreas Kirsch married to Anna Margaretha Koob, not Koehler.

 Walter, another cousin, showed Andreas’ wife as Anna Margaretha Koob, his occupation as schmiedemeister – master smithy.
 Andreas is noted as Johannes II “der Junge” in Walter’s records, so there may be some generational confusion.